 Additionally, we have worked with numerous students that have learning disabilities, such as dyslexia and ADHD.
 Just let your teacher know and they will accommodate accordingly.
 We are here to make learning Spanish easy for your child!

-High School Courses
+HSA Provides High School Courses

 However, the Spanish Academy offers Spanish I, Spanish II, Spanish III, and Spanish IV for the high schoolers.
 The classes include graded homework (10%), quizzes (40%), and tests (50%), and we can provide a transcript for each completed semester.

 These classes are perfect for if your student needs high school credit for Spanish, if they struggled in school and need reinforcement, or if they are looking to get a head start on their high school credits.
 We have received numerous testimonials about how our unique high school curriculum has helped students succeed in high school and be well-prepared for college classes.
-Download a sample here!

 Strive for continuous improvement, instead of perfection.”– Kim Collins

-Here at the Spanish Academy, we want to be constantly improving our classes.
+Here at Homeschool Spanish Academy, we want to be constantly improving our classes.
 For that reason, we are making some exciting changes to our curriculum.
 The flexibility and teaching methods will be the same, but we will be bringing you a lot more content, with some extra special products for all you parents!

 One important change will be our alignment with the ACTFL standards and level system.
 You will be able to see what fluency level your student is at and what they need to work on at each level.
 This will give you a better idea of how soon they will reach their Spanish fluency goal and how you can help get them there.